MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctreectrl-class.md

 ### <a name="parameters"></a>Parametri

 *hItem*<br/>
-Handle di un elemento di struttura ad albero.
+Handle di un elemento della struttura ad albero.

 ### <a name="return-value"></a>Valore restituito

-L'handle dell'elemento padre; in caso contrario NULL.
+Handle dell'elemento padre. in caso contrario, NULL.

 ### <a name="remarks"></a>Note